 Chinese Chicken Dumpling

-Chinese chicken dumpling AKA the potsticker.
-A flavorful filling of chicken and cilantro stem that lend a robust flavor along with the traditional ginger and soy sauce.
+Chinese chicken dumpling, AKA the potsticker.
+A flavorful filling of chicken and cilantro stems that lends a robust flavor, along with the traditional ginger and soy sauce.
 Not only is the filling delicious the dough is just a perfect texture and chew you’ll only find in homemade dough.
 Don’t be intimidated by the dough, it is not difficult to make, just takes a bit of muscle to knead.

 Chinese Chicken Dumpling